 - People who make investments for themselves or others – but not as a business and without getting a fee or commission.

-These people probably are not you however!
+These people are probably not you however!

 National Insurance is charged in one go when you do your self assessment tax return rather than taken monthly.
 Read more about National Insurance on the HMRC website.

 What financial records should I keep?

 It is a legal requirement in the UK to keep business records as evidence of what you’ve earned and what you’ve spent each tax year.
 HMRC could ask to look into your tax returns or claims and if they do they’ll want to look at your records of course.
 You must keep:

 - Receipts for business purchases

 Read more about what business records you need to keep on the HMRC website.